Sommer Ray Shows Off Figure In Skimpy Pink Bikini Top And Formfitting Jeans

-American model Sommer Ray dazzled plenty of social media users on Sunday, October 4, when she updated her Instagram account with some sizzling new content of herself.
+American model Sommer Ray dazzled plenty of social media users on Sunday, October 4, when she updated her Instagram account with some sizzling new content.

 The 24-year-old internet sensation was photographed indoors for the seven-slide series, as she switched between a number of sexy poses that showcased her figure from different angles.

-In the first image, Sommer sat down facing the camera and pushed her breasts together with her arms, emitting a seductive energy.
+In the first image, Sommer sat down and faced the camera and she pushed her breasts together with her arms.
+She emitted a seductive energy.
 The second photo displayed more of her figure as she stood in front of the camera, tugged on her bottoms with both hands, and looked to her left.

 The model showed off her backside in the third, fourth, and fifth images, as she posed alongside friends.
 The sixth image consisted of a close-up of her face and chest, while the seventh captured her as she lounged on a chair.

 Her long blond and brunette locks were styled in two half-ponytails.
 The locks appeared to be in natural curls as they cascaded down her back and over her shoulders.